harmesy/jquery-percentread/README.md

 I've only tried this out on Chrome (27.0.1453.110), Safari (6.0.5), Firefox (21.0) all on my Macbook Air running OS X 10.8.4.
 I'm open to hearing from anyone else who has tried it.
 I'm sure there are likely cross-browser/mobile issues that I'm not aware of at this point.

 ## ToDo ##
-Add actual automated testing.
-Add minified version.
-Create better looking demos.
+* Add actual automated testing.
+* Add minified version.
+* Create better looking demos.
+* Add `minimumLength` option
+* Add callbacks that can be executed when particular percentages are reached (ex. to modify the look of the status)

 ## License ##
 MIT.
 See LICENSE.txt for details.